pangolp/docswow/how_to_custom_race.md

 And you're done with **GlueStrings.lua**, close it down (remember to save ofc) and we'll move on to **GlueParent.lua**

-So as you now see this is what the ModCraft tutorial didn't cover, and it's here that many people fail, so therefore I'll complete this part :-)
+So as you now see this is what the ModCraft tutorial didn't cover, and it's here that many people fail, so therefore I'll complete this part.

 Firstly you want to open up **GlueParent.lua** (of course) and then search for